Prepare to use SQL Server Always On availability groups with Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Prepare System Center Configuration Manager to use SQL Server Always On availability groups as a high availability and disaster recovery solution for the site database.
+Use this article to prepare Configuration Manager to use SQL Server Always On availability groups.
+This feature provides a high availability and disaster recovery solution for the site database.

 Configuration Manager supports using availability groups: